V-ATPase: Osteopetrosis

-Osteopetrosis is generic name that represents a group of heritable conditions in which there is a defect in osteoclastic bone resorption.
+Osteopetrosis is a generic name that represents a group of heritable conditions in which there is a defect in osteoclastic bone resorption.
 Both dominant and recessive osteopetrosis occur in humans.
 Autosomal dominant osteopetrosis shows mild symptoms in adults experiencing frequent bone fractures due to brittle bones.
 A more severe form of osteopetrosis is termed autosomal recessive infantile malignant osteopetrosis.
 Three genes that are responsible for recessive osteopetrosis in humans have been identified.
-They are all directly involved in the proton generation and secretion pathways that are essential for bone resorption.
-One gene is carbonic anhydrase II (CAII), which, when mutated, causes osteopetrosis with renal tubular acidosis(type 3).
-Mutations to the chloride channel ClC7 gene also lead to both dominant and recessive osteopetrosis.
+Their products are all directly involved in the proton generation and secretion pathways that are essential for bone resorption.
+One gene is carbonic anhydrase II (CAII), which, when mutated, causes osteopetrosis with renal tubular acidosis (type 3).
+Mutations to the chloride channel CLC-7 gene also lead to both dominant and recessive osteopetrosis.
 Approximately 50% of patients with recessive infantile malignant osteopetrosis have mutations to the a3 subunit isoform of V-ATPase.
 In humans, 26 mutations have been identified in V-ATPase subunit isoform a3, found in osteoclasts, that result in the bone disease autosomal recessive osteopetrosis.